Tahaaitabi/tools/refresh/README.md

 >**MAKE SURE YOU SET IT!!**

 Once you're done with the server, you need to close it in order to liberate that port or it will remain open.

 I usually just run a `pgrep python3` to get the PID and then I kill it.

+That's it!

-That's it.
-An extremely light, simple and faff free way to live view your code in the browser.
+An extremely light, simple and faff free way to live view your code in the browser, enjoy!

 **If you're using TERMUX on Android use the version `termux-refresh.sh`**